fgauna12/AutomatedTestingWorkshop/README.md

 ![](docs/images/ssms-connect.png?raw=true)

-After you connect, you'll see a database called Foods
+After you connect, you'll see a database called *Foods*

 ![](docs/images/ssms-explorer.png?raw=true)

+### 2. Run the API

+If you haven't already, clone this repository.

+Open the `KetoPal.sln` solution.

+Go to the `appsettings.Development.json` config file and ensure your connection strings have the correct IP for the server.
+While you're at it, also provide the database password you set up.

+After you change the settings, run the project.
+Then verify that the API is working correctly by going to `http://localhost:[some port]:/api/products`

+The database is quite big, hopefully it doesn't time out on you. :smile: